-NAME DATA TYPE DESCRIPTION ThreadPositions?
+NAME DATA TYPE DESCRIPTION BlindStitch ? boolean A value of "true" specifies a blind stitch after the last stitch.
+ThreadLength? float Length of one thread.
+ThreadPositions?
 FloatList Array containing the y-coordinate of the center positions of the thread.
 ThreadStitchWidth? float Width of one stitch.
 SealingTemperature ? integer Temperature needed for sealing thread and sheets together, in degrees centigrade.

-6.86 ThreadSewingParams
+6.88 ThreadSewingParams